Calabruso

 Emergency services have activated a yellow alert for wind and waves

-Gili clarified that this is due to strong north and northwest winds, which "do not favor" precipitation and will likely cause rainfall to decrease throughout the day.
+Gili clarified that this is due to strong north and northwest winds, which "do not favor" precipitation and would cause it to decrease throughout the day.
 Maximum temperatures will be lower in Mallorca and Menorca, with thermometers reaching 12 or 13 °C, while in the Pitiusas Islands they could reach 15 °C. Early Saturday morning there could be some light rain with a drizzle, but the sky will clear as the morning progresses, becoming partly cloudy in Ibiza and Formentera.
 The wind will blow in the same direction and intensity as the previous day, but will ease off throughout the day.
-This will keep temperatures low, with maximums similar to Friday's, but minimums in inland Mallorca could approach 0 °C, so there could be some frost.
+This will keep temperatures low, with maximums similar to Friday's, but minimum temperatures in inland Mallorca could approach 0 °C, so there could be some frost.
 Coastal areas will still remain between 10 and 11 °C.

 As for Sunday, another front of clouds will arrive, potentially bringing light and occasional rain to Menorca and northern Mallorca.
 The wind will shift to a moderate westerly, although there could be strong gusts.
 This will cause temperatures to rise slightly, ranging between 16 and 18 °C, although minimum temperatures will remain low, between 0 and 8 °C, so some frost is possible.